 The top 10 restaurants for large groups in Toronto

 Looking for a restaurant in Toronto for a large groups?
-Avoid places that impose a dreaded fixed-menu and instead head to these spots that allow you and your friends to dine hassle-free.
+Avoid places with copious amounts of two-seater tables and instead head to these spots that have ample seating, meals perfect for sharing and just an all around good time.

-Here are my picks for the top restaurants for large groups in Toronto.
+Here's a selection of restaurants good for large groups in Toronto.

-This King West restaurant's large booths are perfect for groups.
-The drink menu features whisky, slushies and jello shots to go along with American fare like ribs, corn bread and steak and collard greens.

-For a good time, this German inspired beer hall on King West never disappoints.
+For a good time, this German inspired beer hall in Union Station and on King West never disappoints.
 It has long communal tables perfect for large groups to stake their claim.
 You'll find a good selection of beer on tap and a menu filled with artisanal sausages.

-The Dundas West location of this Thai joint is perfect for a humble meal with friends.
-Not as large as some of the other spots on this list, try giving them a call ahead to see what the seating situation is like.

-This Latin American restaurant on King West is a towering four-storey half dining, half party establishment with a rooftop patio.
-It's a good option no matter whether you're looking for a bite to eat, a place to grab drinks or a night out with friends.

 The Annex location of this Japanese favourite is a blast from the moment you enter until the second you step back onto the street.
 It’s a great group atmosphere with long tables and plates meant for sharing.